 Head coach Brad Beller nominated Trevor Stuever as the Offensive Player of the Week.
 The junior signal caller was 12-14 passing for 171 yards and a touchdown.
-He also 100 yards.
+He also Little League Appreciation rushed the ball nine times for 100 yards.
 Nominated as the Offensive Lineman of the Week was Tanner Thompson, who graded out at 86 percent against Hobart last Friday night.
 Beller nominated Justin Simmons as the Defensive Lineman of the Week for his performance against the Bearcats.
 Simmons made seven tackles including three for losses.
 Getting the nod as the Defensive Player of the Week was Shane Spaulding.
 He made 11 tackles against Hobart in the 41-6 victory.